 » This is how hops work

 Hop is particularly rich in healthy tannins and bitter substances, with the bitter substances humulone and lupulone in particular being essential for the sleep-promoting and relaxing effect of the plant.
-And studies also show that hops can have a calming effect on the central nervous system.
+Studies also show that hops can have a calming effect on the central nervous system.

 St. John's Wort

-St. John's wort is one of the best-researched natural tranquilizers, and its relaxing and mood-enhancing effects have been proven in numerous studies.
+St. John's wort is one of the best-researched natural tranquilizers, whose relaxing and mood-enhancing effects have been proven in numerous studies.
 St. John's wort offers natural support against anxiety and restlessness as well as mild to moderate depression.